 Select the check box for each statistic you want to display on the plot, and then click Save to workspace.

-The Data Statistics GUI uses colors and line styles to distinguish statistics from the data on the plot.
+The Data Statistics dialog box uses colors and line styles to distinguish statistics from the data on the plot.
 This portion of the example shows how to customize the display of descriptive statistics on a plot, such as the color, line width, line style, or marker.

 Note: Do not edit display properties of statistics until you finish plotting all the statistics with the data.
 If you add or remove statistics after editing plot properties, the changes to plot properties are lost.

 To modify the display of data statistics on a plot:

 In the MATLAB Figure window, click the (Edit Plot) button in the toolbar.

 Double-click the statistic on the plot for which you